PisethC92/NBAmicroservice/README.md

 # NBAmicroservice
 Repository for partner's microservice to their NBA stat app.
-Will generate a random player from a list of JSON
+Will generate a random player from a list of JSON and return the full name of player as **text**

 To start the environment, please see steps below: